-boolean TTS_Speak (integer $InstanceID, string $Text, boolean $Waiting)
+boolean TTS_Speak (int $InstanceID, string $Text, boolean $Waiting)

 Talks about the instance with ID InstanceID in the Text specified text.
 The Waiting parameter specifies whether to wait until the speech is over.